-If you use our managed networking services, you must also use our managed hosting and orchestration.
 You must use the same infrastructure for your networking services as your hosting servers.
-For example, if your game instance (deployment) is hosted on public cloud, then your networking instance must also be on public cloud.
-In practice, we make sure they’re in the same data centre to minimize latency.
+For example, if your game instance (deployment) is hosted on the public cloud, then your networking instance must also be on the public cloud.
+In practice, we make sure they’re in the same data center to minimize latency.

 When you use our managed networking services, you have networking service instances that run alongside your game servers.
 The networking service instances operate the SpatialOS Runtime, and in most cases they can operate multiple SpatialOS Runtime instances.